J. Mark Scearce: Teaching positions

 Scearce served as an arts administrator with the Bowling Green (OH) New Music and Art Festival, the Raleigh (NC) Symphony Development Association, and the Indiana University New Music Ensemble.

 He was Composer-in-Residence at North Carolina State University for two years in the early 90s before serving three years on the faculty of the University of Hawaii, where he was founder and director of a contemporary music ensemble and new music festival.

 Following three years as Composer-in-Residence as part of the national Meet The Composer New Residencies program, Dr. Scearce taught for a year on the visiting music composition faculty of the University of North Texas before accepting a three-year appointment as Resident Composer in the School of Music at the University of Southern Maine.

-He was chair of the Music Department at NC State for nine years and is currently a tenured full professor there in the famed College of Design.
+Scearce retired after twenty years at NC State in Spring 2024 after a decade running their Music Department and another in their famed College of Design.